 A non-laser treatment option for minor skin irregularities via direct high-frequency technology.
-Treatment is quick and typically, only one treatment session is necessary.
+Treatment is quick and typically, only 1-2 treatments are necessary.
 High-frequency treatments can address quite a few types of minor skin irregularities including:

 Flat hyperpigmentation is common, and typically harmless, but can be undesirable to some individuals.
 Patches of skin can become darker in color than the normal surrounding skin.
 This darkening occurs when an excess of melanin, the pigment that produces normal skin color, forms deposits in the skin resulting in darker patches or spots.